 - The name of the website that set the cookie.

 Cookies are an essential part of the modern web.
-They power many features which we take for granted, such as remembering you're logged in to a website, or the items in your shopping cart in e-commerce sites.
+They power many features which we take for granted.
+This includes things like remembering you're logged in to a website, or the items in your shopping cart on e-commerce sites.